Kevan-Muthomi/PhaseThreeProject/README.md

             customer service calls  - Number of calls made to the customer service center by a subscriber churn - Whether or not a customer is retained

+### Methodology
+### Data Wrangling
+The dataset had 0 null and 0 missing values. 'international plan' and 'voice mail plan' were converted into different datatypes to allow for further analysis

+### Exploratory Data Analysis